 - Changing customer expectations

 The chart below gives you a better glimpse of the reasons why there is a difference in the requirements for the kind of leaders we need to have in this era.
-Data depicted is from Deloitte’s Human Capital Trends Survey.
+The data depicted is from Deloitte’s Human Capital Trends Survey.

 What are these particular requirements?
 According to the same study by Deloitte, business leaders need to have the following abilities to: